Why GI Learner?

 Timeline

-To link the competencies to real curriculum content all partners then scanned the curricula to identify opportunities to introduce GIScience in a range of subjects (and not just the ones where their particular subject expertise lay).
-Where matching content across the five countries involved was found, it was selected and used for the exercises that followed.This required some further discussions, as the timing of some of these themes and topics were not always easy to synchronise across the EU.
+lay).
+Where matching content across the five countries involved was found, it was selected and used for the exercises that followed.This required some further discussions, as the timing of some of these themes and topics were not

-- For each year different exercises were then written, trialled and edited.
-These were linked to the curriculum, and mapped to the competencies and level of difficulty for each group.
-Teachers accessing these materials can replace an their existing lesson topic with one of the lessons provided.
+an their existing lesson topic with one of the lessons provided.
 If this is done for each year (with at least 2 lessons) the implementation of the learning line will be fruitful, we feel.
-Guidance is given on how this might be done.
+Guidance is given on how this might be

-- To test the developed materials we needed the cooperation of the target group: the pupils at the partner schools.
+4. To test the developed materials we needed the cooperation of the target group: the pupils at the partner schools.
 The participating schools selected a group of pupils K7 (aged 12) and K10 (aged 15).
 They became the ‘guinea pigs’

 for GI Learner, as they were asked to ‘test the test’, by accessing the materials and give their feedback and provide their amendments.
 This continued for the following two years, so that after the three years of the project, all